zBreeez3y/PySS/README.md

 ## What does PySS do?
 - PySS was created to be ran as a scheduled task that executes every hour, but obviously set it up to your liking :)
 - Upon execution, PySS will run through a list of RSS URL's and query the HTML of the entire feed.
-- It then parses the HTML of each feed for the <link> tags as these are the tags that contain the URL to the feed's articles.
+- It then parses the HTML of each feed for the "<link>" tags as these are the tags that contain the URL to the feed's articles.
 - PySS will then write all the links to a temporary text file, where it will compare against the current list of article URLs from the prior run
   - The first time running, it will only create the original list.
 Every subsequent run after will write to a temp list and compare with the original.
 - If any differences are found, PySS will create a new list and append each new article URL to the list, and email that list to you using the Gmail SMTP server